List of Coronation Street characters introduced in 1960: Ivan Cheveski

 Ivan Cheveski played by actor Ernst Walder until 1967.
 He is a Coronation Street resident in the early 1960s, and the husband of Elsie Tanner's daughter Linda.
 He and Linda originally move to Warrington but buy a house in Coronation Street when Linda wants to be closer to her family.
 Ivan, Linda and their newborn son Paul move to Canada in 1961, making the occasional visit to Weatherfield on their return to the UK in 1966.

 Born in Poland, Ivan and his family left their home during the war as Ivan's grandparents' shop was burned down by the Nazis when they were found to be harbouring a Jewish doctor.
 After the war, Ivan emigrated to the UK, and found a home in Warrington with his uncle Rizhard.

 On 1 April 1958, Ivan married eighteen-year-old Linda Tanner and the pair settled in Warrington.
-Hard-working Ivan saw it as his duty to provide for his wife and preferred that Linda didn't work.
-Linda fled to her home town Weatherfield to stay with her mum Elsie Tanner, telling her she wasn't returning to Ivan, but when he followed her to get her back, she admitted she was pregnant.
-Ivan was thrilled and agreed to stay in Coronation Street - the couple moved into 9 Coronation Street, and Ivan bought it.
+Hard-working Ivan saw it as his duty to provide for his wife and preferred that Linda did not work.
+Linda fled to her hometown Weatherfield to stay with her mum Elsie Tanner, telling her she was not returning to Ivan, but when he followed her to get her back, she admitted she was pregnant.
+Ivan was thrilled and agreed to stay in Coronation Street - Ivan bought No.9 and the couple moved in.

 While Linda and Elsie prepared the house for the baby, Ivan concentrated on money.
 He worked in Warrington, and kept up the job while living in Weatherfield.
 For extra money, he took an evening job as potman at the Rovers Return Inn.
 Linda convinced Ivan to take a day job in Weatherfield, at an ironworks.